smstuebe/smstuebe.github.io/_posts/2016-10-29-github-issue-checker-azure-function.markdown

 If you need a more detailed tutorial, click <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-a-web-hook-or-api-function" target="_blank">here</a>.

 <h4 class="section-heading">Configuration</h4>
-The github API for .NET is implemented in Octocat and it's available on NuGet.
+The github API for .NET is implemented in `Octokit` and it's available on NuGet.
 To add the NuGet package to your Function:

 - click `View files`